Skip to main content

 From Canvas Agent

-To start designing, click the Agent button in the bottom right corner to launch the AI agent sidebar.
-Here, you can enter your prompts to generate content.
+To start designing, click the Air logo button in the bottom right corner to launch the AI agent sidebar.
+Here you can enter your prompts to generate content click the skills button or type / to view available Skill command suggestions and choose the workflow you want to run.

 Screenshot 4